Fredensborg Castle is one of the Royal Family’s favourite residences

 Amalienborg is the winter residence of the Royal Family, situated between the city and the harbour, where, in the 1750s, architect Nicolai Eigtved designed four palaces surrounding Amalienborg Palace Square, with its equestrian statue of King Frederik V.

-Two of the palaces are used as royal residences, one as a museum and the fourth for guests on state visits when the Queen is in residence at Amalienborg.
+Two of the palaces are used as royal residences, one as a museum and the fourth for guests on state visits when the King is in residence at Amalienborg.

 The museum and the guest palace can be visited.